chrisadkin/Nomad-HashiStack-Lab/documentation/aws/02-apply.md

 ```
 terraform apply -var-file=variables.hcl
 ```
-  the tail of the output from running this command should look like this:
+  the tail of the output from running this command should look like this, make a note of this information:
 ```
 Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.